 After graduating from Port Townsend High School, Dr. Mathias earned a bachelor of arts in biology at Whitman College.
 Deciding that dentistry was a profession that combined her interests of art, science and caring for people, she entered University of Washington School of Dentistry.

-I finished the prerequisites, continued volunteering, and was accepted at the University of Washington School of Dentistry.
-Within the dental school, I was one of eight selected to take part in the RIDE (Rural Initiatives in Dental Education) program, which focuses on bringing awareness and access to care in rural areas.
-We spent our first year of dental school studying in Spokane, and the second half of our fourth year practicing in community health clinics in Eastern Washington.
-I graduated second in my class and was granted honorary membership into the Omicron Kappa Upsilon Dental Honor Society, which also awarded me scholarships in each of the previous three years.
+There she was one of eight selected to take part in the RIDE (Rural Initiatives in Dental Education) program, which focuses on bringing awareness and access to care in rural areas.
+She graduated second in her class and was granted honorary membership into Omicron Kappa Upsilon Dental Honor Society, which also awarded her scholarships in each of the previous three years.

 Since my father was in the military, I was born in Kansas and lived as an infant in England.
 Our family roots are from the Snohomish area.
 I, however, grew up in Portland, Oregon and then Tacoma, WA, where I graduated from High School.

 In four years at Lewis and Clark College in Portland I earned a B.A. in biology, followed by four years at the University of Washington School of Dentistry, where I received the Academy of General Dentistry Award.
 After a General Practice Residency (an optional hospital-based one-year internship) in Burlington, Vermont, I established my practice in Port Townsend.

 During my second year of Dental School, I visited a friend in Port Townsend in 1975 and decided on the spot that this was where I wanted to live.
 I began my dental practice in Port Townsend in 1978.